W. Lucy & Co.: History

 2018 saw further major growth for Lucy Group.
 Lawson Fuses, a UK-based specialist in the design, development, and manufacture of High Rupturing Capacity (HRC) low voltage fuses, was acquired by the company.
-The investment was part of its strategy of acquiring complementary businesses to deliver continued sustainable growth.
+The investment was part of its strategy of acquiring complementary businesses to deliver continued sustainable growth.[citation needed] Lawson Fuses India was originally established in 2003 to manufacture a range of fuses and fuse holders to complement the Lawson UK range and satisfy the needs of the Indian market.
+In 2020 the subsidiary moved from New Delhi to a brand new, modern manufacturing facility near Vadodara and subsequently changed its trading name to Lawson Lucy India Private Limited to become fully incorporated under the Lucy Group umbrella.